 Typical QSAR models derived from nonlinear machine learning are seen as a "black box," which fails to guide medicinal chemists.
 There is a relatively new concept of matched molecular pair analysis or prediction driven MMPA that is coupled with QSAR model to identify activity cliffs.

-ComputaBio' virtual screening service can significantly increase the hit rate of lead compounds and reduce the cost of later experimental screening.
-Virtual screening technology service is a personalized and customized innovative scientific research service.
+CD ComputaBio' 3D-QSAR service can significantly reduce the cost and labor of subsequent experiments.
+3D-QSAR service is a personalized and customized innovative scientific research service.
 Each project needs to be evaluated before the corresponding analysis plan and price can be determined.
-If you want to know more about service prices or technical details, please feel free to contact us.
+If you want to know more service prices or technical details, please feel free to contact us.